-McCallum Industries supported Employment Program re-located to 1820 Sturt St, Ballarat.
+McCallum Industries supported Employment Program re-located to 1820 Sturt Street, Ballarat.

-Seven Independent Living Units developed on vacant land at Leopold St.
+Seven Independent Living Units developed on vacant land at Leopold Street, Alfredton.

 Murdoch Community Services in St Arnaud merged with McCallum.

-Purpose built Accommodation Unit built at Spencer St Sebastopol.
+Purpose built Accommodation Unit built at Spencer Street, Sebastopol.

-Community Connection@Albert, 173 Albert Street, Sebastopol developed as a community centre for Club LOWD (Life Options Work Directions).
+Community Connections@Albert, 173 Albert Street, Sebastopol developed as a community centre for Club LOWD (Life Options Work Directions).

-McCallum purchased Coronet Laundry in Coronet St, Wendouree.
+McCallum purchased Coronet Laundry in Coronet Street, Wendouree.
 The business is renamed McCallum Linen and becomes a social enterprise providing employment for people with and without disability.

 The $1.8m Albert Street housing development was completed to provide a new, more inclusive community for eight young people living with disabilities.
 The units were designed so they were spacious, modern, open plan and, most importantly, tailored to residents needs.